-The soil series that best represents the central concept for this ecological site are the Wabek soil and the Tinsley soil.
-The Sandy Gravel ecological site concept covers approximately 44,000 acres in MLRA 52.
-The Wabek soil is in the Haplustolls great group.
-It is characterized by a mollic epipedon and by gravelly to very gravelly coarse sand in the underlying horizons.
-The Tinsley soil is in the Ustorthents great group.
-It lacks enough organic matter to have a mollic epipedon.
-Its underlying horizons are characterized by very gravelly to extremely gravelly loamy sand.
-The particle-size family for both soils is sandy skeletal and the minerology is mixed.
-The typical parent materials for these series are gravelly glaciofluvial deposits.
+The central concept for this ecological site is not precisely represented by an existing soil series.
+The soil that is most similar to the central concept is the Beaverell soil.
+The Beaverell soil is in the Argiustolls great group.
+It is characterized by a mollic epipedon, gravelly loam surface textures, and very gravelly textures in the underlying horizons.
+The particle-size family is loamy skeletal over sandy skeletal, and the minerology is mixed.
+The typical parent materials for this soil is gravelly glaciofluvial deposits.
 The soil moisture regime for these and all other soils in this ecological site concept is ustic bordering on aridic, which means that the soils are moist in some or all parts for either 180 cumulative days or 90 consecutive days during the growing season but are dry in some or all parts for over 90 cumulative days.
 These soils have a frigid soil temperature regime (Soil Survey Staff, 2014).

-Surface horizon textures found in this site most commonly range from gravelly loam to very gravelly sandy loam, however, some sites may have a loam surface horizon.
-The underlying horizons contain 35 percent or more coarse fragments and have coarse sand, fine sand, or loamy sand textures.
-Organic matter content in the surface horizon typically ranges from 0.5 to 3 percent, and moist colors vary from dark yellowish brown (10YR 4/4) to very dark grayish brown (10YR 3/2).
+Surface horizon textures in this site most commonly range from gravelly loam to gravelly clay loam.
+Some sites may have 2 to 7 inches of loam or silt loam surface horizons over very gravelly subsurface horizons.
+The underlying horizons contain 35 percent or more coarse fragments and typically have loam, clay loam, or silty clay loam textures.
+Sometimes, but not always, sandy skeletal layers are present at depths greater than 10 inches.
+Organic matter content in the surface horizon typically ranges from 1.5 to 3 percent, and moist colors vary from dark brown (10YR 3/3) to very dark brown (10YR 2/2).
 Calcium carbonate equivalent varies from 0 to 15 percent.
-In the surface upper 20 inches, electrical conductivity is less than 4 and the sodium absorption ratio is less than 13.
-Soil pH classes are neutral to slightly alkaline in the surface horizon and neutral to strongly alkaline in the subsurface horizons.
+In the upper 20 inches, electrical conductivity is less than 4 and the sodium absorption ratio is less than 13.
+Soil pH classes are moderately acid to slightly alkaline in the surface horizon and neutral to strongly alkaline in the subsurface horizons.
 The soil depth class for this site is typically deep to very deep (greater than 40 inches to bedrock).
 Content of coarse fragments is 35 percent or more in the upper 20 inches of soil.